Search the NTRA.com biography database for complete bio listings:

 - His 2001 season was nothing short of sensational, with victories in seven European classics, he won 22 out of the 78 Group 1 races contested around Europe in 2001, meaning that he became the first overseas trainer to win the British trainers’ title since Vincent O’Brien in 1977 with 20 victories from 99 runners and almost £3.4 million in prize money.

 - Through Oct.
-3, 2011, he has 188 Group 1 wins in six countries, and 45 classic races.
-Desert King provided him with his first Group 1 winner on the flat, in the 1996 National Stakes, and his first classic win, in the Two Thousand Guineas.
+10, 2013, he has 217 Group 1 wins in seven countries, and 54 Classic races.
+Desert King provided him with his first Group 1 winner on the flat, in the 1996 National Stakes, and his first classic win, in the 2000 Guineas.

 - Other Group 1 winners he has trained include Yesterday, Minardi, Spartacus, Sequoyah, Necklace, Black Sam Bellamy, Shahtoush, Sophisticat, Mozart, Saratoga Springs, Aristotle, Sunspangled, Landseer, Orpen, Fasliyev, Second Empire, Ciro, Hold That Tiger, Brian Boru, Powerscourt, Ad Valorem, Oratorio, King Charlemagne, Alexandrova and Holy Roman Emperor.